Updated: Oct 21, 2022

 A mother and daughter Zebra shark in captivity in Australia shocked keepers when they both laid eggs containing live embryos, subsequently hatching five Zebra pups after being separated from the males for two years!
 Sperm storage has been recorded in shark species but the genetic analysis of the pups suggests that it more likely to be asexual reproduction!

 Whilst they are preyed upon by larger fish and marine mammals, it is humans that provide the greatest threat to their existence.
 They are hunted by humans for their meat, fins and liver oil, unsurprisingly, their numbers are dwindling rapidly as they are an easy catch due to their relatively shallow habitat.
-They are classified as 'endangered' by the IUCN in all of their habitats except one.
-Australia has enforced a ban on their hunting and as such they are classified there, and only there, as 'least concern' - go Aussies go!
+They are classified as 'ENDANGERED' by the IUCN in all of their habitats except one.
+Australia has enforced a ban on their hunting and as such they are classified there.

 Organizations such as Shark Guardian and Thai researchers Phuket Marine Biological Center have taken inspiration and are working with The University of Queensland to implement and improve the Spot the Leopard Shark project.
 Members of the diving community and other ocean users are encouraged to log their experiences with the Zebra shark.
 Shark Guardian is pleased to help promote this project in Thailand.
 Please get involved, spread the word and contribute your photographs - and of course, if you identify a new shark to the database you get to name it!